 The legacy of internal conflict, violence, even genocide poses one of the most intractable obstacles to development in post-conflict states.
 The ongoing lack of resolution of the past is often a very significant factor in the marked fragility of any development gains in such countries.
 Our project investigates the efficacy of civil society organisations (CSOs, including museums, heritage organizations, community participatory arts and activist groups) in promoting social reconciliation and respect for equality and human rights in the aftermath of conflict.

-Adopting quantitative and qualitative, co-production and action-research methodologies, we are working in partnership with researchers at HEIs and IROs across the UK and ODA-recipient countries, using our research findings to develop new methods, case studies and practical toolkits, for engaging children and young people with the many ways that violent national pasts continue to impact on their communities and countries.
+Adopting quantitative and qualitative, co-production and action-research methodologies, we are working in partnership with researchers at Higher Education Institutions and Independent Research Organisations across the UK and ODA-recipient countries, using our research findings to develop new methods, case studies and practical toolkits, for engaging children and young people with the many ways that violent national pasts continue to impact on their communities and countries.
 In the process we seek to generate new theory, as well as making a significant intervention both on the ground and at policy level.

 Working at the intersection between the Art and Humanities and Social Sciences, and crossing a broad range of disciplines (including languages and cultural studies, arts practice, film, history, post-colonial studies, cultural policy, anthropology, social policy, development studies, education and law), this project will forge new ways of utilizing Arts and Humanities research for practical international development projects with a lasting legacy.
 In so doing, we will highlight the broad potential of Arts and Humanities within the context International Development.